 To make a claim for injuries sustained in an Illinois motorcycle accident, you will need to provide evidence of your injuries to the claims adjuster and eventually to the trial jury.
 This is generally done by presenting medical records and bills as part of the settlement negotiation process.
-It is best to avoid settling quickly to ensure you get all the financial benefit you are entitled to receive.
+It is best to avoid settling quickly to ensure you get the financial benefit you are entitled to receive.

 Maintaining Your Rights for Compensation

 If the motorcycle accident was caused by the negligence of another driver, you might be entitled to receive financial compensation to recover for medical bills, lost wages, and other economic and noneconomic damages.
 However, the steps you take next could determine what you are able to recover.